 πΎ Database System

 The ElizaOS database system provides persistent storage capabilities for agents.
-It handles memory storage, entity relationships, knowledge management, and more through a flexible adapter-based architecture.
+It handles memory storage, entity relationships, knowledge management, and more through a flexible adapter-based architecture with built-in multi-tenancy support.

 Overviewβ